edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

-By# Event-driven architecture for digital shopfloor
+Event-driven architecture for digital shopfloor

 ### Introduction
 This page demonstrates the concept and importance of building an event-driven architecture for digital shopfloor.